This is a prerelease version.

 Prerequisites for TLS

-Before you create and configure TLS, you need to create Kubernetes secret:
+Before you create and configure TLS, you need to create a Kubernetes secret.
+The Operator uses the secret to create a truststore and keystore, and it modifies the Hazelcast configuration accordingly.

 Configuring Hazelcast TLS